Java fern: super popular, looks great, and is pretty simple to care for.

-I really can’t recommend this plant highly enough.
+When to comes to aquarium plants, I really can’t recommend this plant highly enough.
 It was the first species I ever tried to grow and I’ve had great success with it.

 I bought one small piece years ago and I’ve been able to propagate it so many times that my tanks are full of it, even after giving a bunch away.